 The Announcements tab on Blackboard will be utilized this semester.
 Updates to the syllabus, coursework, or any reminders at all, will be posted as an "Announcement".
-PowerPoints, study guides, & video segments/documentaries will be uploaded into the "Course Content" tab.

---It is incumbent upon you to check Blackboard daily/weekly and check for any updates/announcements--
+Powerpoints, study guides, & video segments will be uploaded into the "Course Content" tab.
+It is incumbent upon yourself to check Blackboard daily/weekly and keep look out for any updates/announcements.